tungstenfabric/tf-dev-env/README.md

 ## Advanced usage

-It is possible to use  more finegraned build process via running make tool for building artifacts manually.
+It is possible to use  more fine-grained build process via running make tool for building artifacts manually.
+It's also possible to enable builds directly on suitable host without containers to simplify debugging.
 Note: the described way below uses internal commands and might be changed in future.

 ### 1. Prepare developer-sandbox container and dont run any targets